kdz/ebohub/README.md

 ### *After* Partnering with *There Is No Limit* foundation ###

 Discussions with Aissata Camara as well as potential users in Guinea further inform the next steps for EboHub.
 TODO lists assignment and optimization becomes a thing.
+Outbreak visualization via Google Maps is implemented.
 We might also need to connect to existing healthcare IT systems.

 ![image](https://cloud.githubusercontent.com/assets/4351330/11172298/b08bc98a-8bca-11e5-850e-d0eecb6fe57c.png)